steavy29/TLSharp/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/e2eo2ltjc5pygvtp?svg=true)](https://ci.appveyor.com/project/steavy29/telegram-net)

+**Upcoming features:**
+* Better support for updates handling
+* TL Schema generator (so that there will be no more `Constructor not found` errors)
+* Redesign of Session storing approach
+* Factor out core to PCL library so that one can use it on mobile platforms.
+* Rewrite Readme to have better explanations on main concepts and remove trivial call-function samples.

 Telegram (http://telegram.org) client library implemented in C#.
 Only basic functionality is currently implemented.

 It's a perfect fit for any developer who would like to send data directly to Telegram users.